jefdaj/jefdaj.github.io/src/about/index.md

 and adding more visuals.

 I go by *jefdaj* online.
-Here are some places you can me:
+Here are some places you can contact me:

 - [Github](https://github.com/jefdaj)
 - Email (personal, UC Berkeley)